-1. Investigation Process
+2. Investigation Process

-- Investigator.
-The Title IX Coordinator or Deputy Title IX Coordinator will designate an individual to conduct the Investigation of a Formal Complaint. - Notice of Interviews, Meetings or Hearings.
-The University will send the Parties advance written notice of any investigative interviews, meetings, or Hearings at which the Party is expected to be present. - Method of Information Gathering.
-The Investigator may gather information in multiple ways.
+- a.
+Investigator.
+The Title IX Coordinator or Deputy Title IX Coordinator will designate an individual to conduct the Investigation of a Formal Complaint. - b.
+Notice of Interviews, Meetings or Hearings.
+The University will send the Partiesadvance written notice of any investigative interviews, meetings, or Hearings at which the Party is expected to be present.

+Page]

+- c.
+Method of Information Gathering.
+The Investigator may gather informationin multiple ways.
 The Investigator may collect relevant documents and other information and may also interview Parties and/or Witnesses.
-In addition, a Complainant or Respondent may:

-Page Z

-- i. submit documentary information to the Investigator; - ii. submit a list of Witnesses to be interviewed by the Investigator; and/or - iii. request that the Investigator attempt to collect documents and other information that are not accessible to the requesting Party. - 1.
+In addition, a Complainant or Respondent may: - i. submit documentary information to the Investigator; - ii. submit a list of Witnesses to be interviewed by the Investigator; and/or - iii. request that the Investigator attempt to collect documents and other information that are not accessible to the requesting Party.

+d.
 Medical Records